 Sanitiser & Handwashing

-Every entrance with a restaurant has a dedicated hand sanitising point, which has hand sanitiser and hand towels.
-Every person entering restaurant is required to sanitise their hands before entering the restaurant.
-They are then immediately to wash their hands in the nearest handwash basin, which is detailed on the site-specific risk assessment.
+Every entrance with a restaurant has a dedicated hand sanitising point, which has hand sanitisers and hand towels.
+Every person entering the restaurant is required to sanitise their hands.
+They are then required to immediately wash their hands in the nearest hand wash basin, which is detailed on the site-specific risk assessment.

-Guest will also be offered hand sanitiser when they enter of leave a restaurant.
-They will also be recommended to utilise the restaurant hand wash facilities
+Guests will also be offered hand sanitiser when they enter or leave a restaurant.
+They will also be recommended to utilise the restaurant hand wash facilities.

-All food collection points also have a dedicated hand sanitising point, which has hand sanitiser and hand towels.
+All food collection points also have a dedicated hand sanitising point, which has hand sanitisers and hand towels.
 This is to allow customers and delivery drivers to use if they so wish.

 An increased hand wash policy is also in place for employees.
 Employees are to wash their hands every 20 minutes.
 An audible alarm has been provided in each restaurant which will sound every 20 minutes, to remind staff to wash their hands.

-Guidance on how to wash you hands for 20 seconds has been printed and displayed next to all hand wash basin, to remind users the correct hand wash procedure.
+Guidance on how to wash your hands for 20 seconds has been printed and displayed next to all hand wash basins, to remind users of the correct hand wash procedure.

 Increased cleaning operations and in place in all restaurants Frequent cleaning of work areas and equipment between uses is compulsory.
 Cleaning is undertaken with a cleaner capable of killing SARS-CoV-2.